Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Gauss
 ```

 The gauss, a CGS unit of magnetic B-field strength, defined as 1 Mx / cm^2.

-Dimension: 𝐌 𝐈^-1 𝐓^-2.

-See also: `Unitful.cm`, `Unitful.Mx`

 #### Tesla